Authors: Nishu Singh & Nishanth Mannem

 If necessary, configure custom permissions for the data source.

-Click ‘Publish’, the data source will be published to Tableau Online.
+Click ‘Publish’, and the data source will be published to Tableau Online.

 Once the data source is published to Tableau Online, a published complete message appears in the account as shown below.